NikhilMukraj/spiking-neural-networks/README.md

   - Angular velocity should be translated into either a direct increase in input current or an increase in spikes, that should be given as input to ring attractor
   - [Graph eigenvalues](https://youtu.be/uTUVhsxdGS8?si=1QYUdWrongUZnh-P)
 - Could also try a similar mechanism but expanded for (hexagonal and toroidial) grid cells (axial coordinates) (again based on some kind of velocity input) or with place cells/fields
+- **Test effect of neurotransmitter on stability of attractor**
+  - Neurotransmitters may have to be tweaked to achieve accurate results
+  - **Discrete spike neurotransmitter + exponential decay receptor** may be more accurate, will need testing, could also try approximate neurotransmitter + approximate receptor
-- Effect of different receptors on learning patterns through stdp could be tested (ie effect of dopamine and serotonin)
+- Effect of different receptors on learning patterns through STDP could be tested (ie effect of dopamine and serotonin)
 - Investigate astrocyte effect on attractors

 - Simple recurrent coupled neurons (a -> b -> c -> a), test how excitatory/inhibitory input at a single neuron effects the system